-There are only three books on performance measurement that I recommend to peers.
+There are only four books on performance measurement that I recommend to peers.
 My favorite is Transforming Performance Measurement by Dean Spitzer.
 Dean started his performance measurement journey while doing research at IBM.
 Like many innovators, he first found out what didn’t work.
 Ultimately, he discovered the four performance measurement success factors.

 The Interview with Dean Spitzer

 Ten Big Ideas

 - Training alone does not improve organizational performance

 - Changing the measurement system precedes organizational change

 - The strongest quadrant in the balanced scorecard

 - The 4 Critical Success Factors of Transformational Performance Measurement